Solar Power, Battery storage, Solar Hot Water and Heat Pump Frequently Asked Questions

 Each STC represents the equivalent of one megawatt hour of electricity generation from an accredited renewable energy source.
 For solar and heat pump water heaters each STC represents the displacement by solar energy of one megawatt hour of electricity generation.

-The installation of a solar or heat pump water heater in your property may be eligible for the creation of STC’s.
-The financial benefit from assigning your right to create STC’s for your solar or heat pump water heater installation can be used to reduce the purchase price of your new Solahart.
+The installation of a solar or heat pump water heater in your property may be eligible for the creation of STC’s & REPS.
+The financial benefit from assigning your right to create STC’s & REPS for your solar or heat pump water heater installation can be used to reduce the purchase price of your new system.

 How long does it take to pay for itself?